helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 101. So we'll project down onto the set omega, and it'll be a right angle projection.
 102. So that'll get us V prime.
 103. So we can define this as a new operator.
-104. We can call this operator pi for projection.
+104. We can call this operator π for projection.
-105. And we're going to say that pi V is just the art min within the set omega of this objective.
+105. And we're going to say that π V is just the art min within the set omega of this objective.
 106. And this objective is just the L2 norm.
-107. Now pi is a projection onto omega in terms of the L2 norm.
+107. Now π is a projection onto omega in terms of the L2 norm.
-108. And pi is also a contraction, because if you project something under L2 norm, it gets closer.
+108. And π is also a contraction, because if you project something under L2 norm, it gets closer.
-109. So the complete fitted value iteration can be written also in one line as just V becomes pi BV.
+109. So the complete fitted value iteration can be written also in one line as just V becomes π BV.
 110. So first you take a bell and back up on V, then you project it, and then you get your new V.
 111. So that's our fitted value iteration algorithm.
 112. B is a contraction with respect to the infinity norm, the so-called max norm.
 113. So that's what we saw before.
-114. Pi is a contraction with respect to the L2 norm, with respect to Euclidean distance.
+114. π is a contraction with respect to the L2 norm, with respect to Euclidean distance.
-115. So pi V minus pi V bar squared is less than or equal to V minus V bar squared.
+115. So π V minus π V bar squared is less than or equal to V minus V bar squared.
 116. So, so far so good.
 117. Both of these operators are contractions.
-118. The reason, by the way, the intuition behind why pi is a contraction, is that if you have any two points in Euclidean space and you project them on a line, they can only get closer to each other, they can never get further.
+118. The reason, by the way, the intuition behind why π is a contraction, is that if you have any two points in Euclidean space and you project them on a line, they can only get closer to each other, they can never get further.
-119. So that's why pi is a contraction.
+119. So that's why π is a contraction.
-120. Unfortunately, pi times B is not actually a contraction of any kind.
+120. Unfortunately, π times B is not actually a contraction of any kind.
 121. This might at first seem surprising, because they're both contractions individually, but remember that they're contractions for different norms.
-122. B is a contraction in the infinity norm, pi is a contraction in the L2 norm.
+122. B is a contraction in the infinity norm, π is a contraction in the L2 norm.
 123. It turns out if you put those two together, you might actually end up with something that is not a contraction under any norm.
 124. And this is not just a theoretically idiosyncrasy.
 125. This actually happens in practice.